 Q. What is the first step in the financial aid process after completing the FAFSA®?

 You must be admitted to Linfield College-Portland Campus to receive an offer by financial aid.

 Q. What happens after I am admitted?

 You will receive an award letter, Award Acceptance, and Guide to Financial Aid, read carefully for next steps.

 Q. How do I get a Direct Loan?

 Return the Certificate of Award Acceptance form and be sure you have completed a Direct Loans Master Promissory Note (MPN), and entrance counseling.
 Both can be completed online at www.studentloans.gov.

 Q. How do I get a PLUS Loan?

-Q. How do I get an alternative loan?
+Q. How do I get a private loan?

 You must initiate the contact with a lender of your choice to complete an application and Promissory Note.
 Once credit has been approved and the Promissory Note received, the lender will contact us to verify your attendance and certify the eligible amount of funds you may receive.
 The maximum amount is the difference between your Cost of Attendance and the total amount of your other financial aid.
 See the Alternative Loans section on our website for more information.

 Q. How do I apply for a Nursing Student Loan?

 You cannot apply for this loan.
 Eligibility for this loan is determined by the Financial Aid Office in accordance with federal regulations.
 Those eligible will receive an offer in their Financial Aid Award Letter on a funds available basis.

 Q. How does Campus Employment work?